How to Eat Your Way Through Tybee Island

 Locals love CoCo’s Sunset Grille for its calming view and amazing seafood cuisine.
 Located on Lazaretto Creek, this spot has stunning views of Tybee’s sunset.
 Hangout at their well-stocked bar in the early evenings to partake in their sunset toast ritual.

-Fish and Chips from The Deck Beach Bar + Kitchen
+Fish & Chips from The Deck Beach Bar + Kitchen

 Nestled within the sand dunes of Tybee beach, this oceanfront eatery serves up delicious seafood and cocktails.
 With a funky bar on one side and beach access on the other, this Tybee gem is the best of both worlds.